ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 ENV LOCAL_MODELS_DIR=/app/models
 COPY --from=build /app/models /app/models
 ```
-Observe that the Watson NLP Runtime image is used as the base image.
+Notice that the Watson NLP Runtime image is used as the base image.
 Stock Watson NLP models are downloaded during the build phase, and then copied into the final image during the release phase.

 The following arguments are used during the build.
 Set these as environment variables.
 - **WATSON_RUNTIME_BASE**=Watson base runtime image (optional).